A Functional Approach to Curve Alignment and Shape Analysis: Real data analysis

-The first row of Figure \ref{fpca_1} illustrates the estimated mean shape (in black) of the butterfly dataset, along with the effect of adding (in red) or subtracting (in blue) a multiple of the first three eigenfunctions resulting from the MFPCA.
-The last row presents the same curves for the fork dataset.
-This type of graph, inspired by \cite[Chap.
-8]{ramsay2008}, allows us to understand the sources of variability captured by the eigenfunctions.
+The first row of Figure~\ref{fpca_1} displays the estimated mean shape (in black) for the butterfly dataset, along with perturbations obtained by adding (in red) or subtracting (in blue) a multiple of the first three eigenfunctions.
+The second row presents the same visualization for the fork dataset.
+This type of representation, inspired by \cite[Chap.~8]{ramsay2008}, provides insight into the main modes of variation captured by the model.

-For the butterfly dataset, the primary sources of variation are located in the antennae and wings.
-More specifically, the first eigenfunction captures variation in wing size proportional to body length, which represents the most significant source of variation among the butterflies in the dataset.
-The second and third eigenfunctions appear to capture variations in wing shape.
-This is particularly noticeable for the third eigenfunction, where a large value of the associated score leads to pointy wings, as shown in red.
+For the butterfly dataset, the dominant sources of variability are concentrated in the wings.
+The first eigenfunction primarily captures variations in wing size relative to body length, essentially accounting for the scaling effect $\rho$.
+The second and third eigenfunctions reflect more subtle changes in wing geometry, corresponding to intrinsic shape variability.
+This is particularly noticeable for the third eigenfunction, where large positive scores lead to short, pointed wings (red), while large negative scores produce elongated, rounded wings (blue).

-For the fork dataset, the first eigenfunction captures a major source of variation: the fact that some forks have only three prongs instead of four, as seen in blue.
-The second eigenfunction captures variations in the overall fork shape, allowing for either elongated or bulkier forks, while the third eigenfunction captures variability in the handle shape.
+For the fork dataset, the modes of variation are less immediately interpretable, although a similar pattern can still be observed.
+The first eigenfunction mainly captures variations in the overall size of the fork, again reflecting the scaling effect $\rho$.
+The second eigenfunction captures a key structural difference in the dataset by distinguishing between three-pronged and four-pronged forks, with large positive scores (red) associated with three-pronged shapes.

-Note that the first three eigenfunctions account for 65\% of the total variance in the fork dataset, compared to 88\% in the butterfly dataset, suggesting that the butterfly shapes have more dominant modes of variation compared to the forks.
+Overall, these results demonstrate that the proposed PCA framework captures meaningful and interpretable modes of shape variability, even in the presence of deformation effects.

-To evaluate the ability of our joint PCA approach to model planar curves, we use the estimated model to generate new samples.
-The underlying idea is that a well-fitted model should produce realistic synthetic shapes that resemble those in the original datasets.
+To assess the ability of the proposed PCA model to capture the variability of planar curves, we generate new samples from the estimated model.
+The underlying idea is that a well-fitted model should produce synthetic shapes that are both realistic and representative of the original datasets.